-To complement the work of the referral schemes and community legal organisations, the Centre has created the Justice Project: Pro Bono Tool to help pro bono providers find opportunities and form partnerships according to specialist area, location (National, State/Territory), type of work (direct legal services and/or policy reform), and availability of cultural competence or trauma informed training for pro bono providers.
+To complement the work of the referral schemes and community legal organisations, the Centre has created the Justice Project: Pro Bono Tool to help pro bono providers find opportunities and form partnerships according to specialist area, location (National, State/Territory), and type of work (direct legal services and/or policy reform).
 The Justice Project: Pro Bono Tool is being co-designed with pro bono providers and the organisations/initiatives listed in them.
 Through this co-design process, the Centre is also able to identify and reduce barriers to pro bono participation.

 The Justice Project: Pro Bono Tool builds on the Justice Project Report with the aim of mapping pro bono opportunities to assist with priority justice issues for the thirteen client groups identified in the Justice Project Report.